Customer managers

 # Editing/removing a customer manager

-You may edit a customer manager's role at any time by clicking on the 'Edit' button in the list of customer managers.
+You may edit a customer manager's role at any time by clicking the customer managers.
 Select a new role for the user before saving.

 Edit the role of a customer manager

-To revoke access to all customer accounts, remove this user from the list customer managers by clicking on the 'delete' icon in the table.
+To revoke access to all customer accounts, remove this user from the list customer managers by clicking on the 'Remove customer manager' button.
 They will no longer have access to customer accounts going forward and all the work they did in the customer accounts is retained.

 If I already have team members added to my current customer teams, how will the customer manager feature work?